 \subsection{Conceptual Design}

-The text generation process is based on the GPT-2 model by Radford et al. \cite{Radford2018}, but any language model with good text generation capabilities might be usable.
-Analogous to other language models, GPT-2 indicates a probability distribution of sequences of words:
+The text generation process can be based on any language model with good text generation capabilities.
+Language models indicate a probability distribution of sequences of words:

-The GPT-2 model $P_\Theta$ predicts the probability that the current word is $w_t$ given the predecessor words (context) $w_{t-1},… , w_{t-k}$.
-This enables the model $P_\Theta$ to generate texts.
+The model $P_\Theta$ predicts the probability that the current word is $w_t$ given the predecessor words (context) $w_{t-1},… , w_{t-k}$.
+This enables the $P_\Theta$ to generate texts.
 A phrase prefix can be used as context to make the model follow a certain topic by completing exactly this part, abstracting from exact specifics as sampling methods.
-In addition, a temperature parameter is used to adjust the randomness in the generation of the texts.
+In addition, a temperature parameter can be introduced to adjust the randomness in the generation of the texts by scaling the logits in the softmax.
 In order to enable the sensible use of a language model for data augmentation, it has to be ensured that the procedure mainly generates texts which are similar to the training data and, in addition, reflect the respective class (label preservation or safety).
 In the following, our augmentation method is described, which comprises the specification of three steps for modeling this behavior.